 In 2002 an inter-departmental Working Group on Unintended Presence was formed to manage Unintended Presence of Unapproved GMOs.
-The Working Group had representation from the major Australian Government agencies responsible for this issue, including Biotechnology Australia, the Department of Environment and Heritage, the Department of Agriculture, Fisheries and Forestry, the Department of Foreign Affairs and Trade, FSANZ and the OGTR.
+The Working Group had representation from the major Australian Government agencies responsible for this issue, including Biotechnology Australia, the Department of the Environment and Energy, the Department of Agriculture, the Department of Foreign Affairs and Trade, FSANZ and the OGTR.

 It was agreed that seeds imported for sowing should be addressed as a priority with other potential sources of unintended presence to follow according to the risks they present.

 An Unintended Presence strategy was developed by the Working Group and approved by the Biotechnology Ministerial Council in May 2005.

 The StrategyThree main overarching principles were used to guide development of this strategy:

 - government monitoring to focus on highest risk imports.